 Community Property Law

 Living in one of the nine community property states can put your husband's car in jeopardy if you file bankruptcy.
-According to community property law, a car you or he acquire after you get married is considered property of the marital estate, no matter who pays for it or whose name is on the title.
+According to community property law, a car either of you acquires after you get married is considered property of the marital estate, no matter who pays for it or whose name is on the title.
 If you file Chapter 7 in a community property state and cannot exempt your husband's car, he may lose it just as if it were in your name.
-Community property states as of 2012 included New Mexico, Washington, Louisiana, Nevada, Texas, Idaho, Arizona, California and Wisconsin.
+Community property states include New Mexico, Washington, Louisiana, Nevada, Texas, Idaho, Arizona, California and Wisconsin.

 If you file Chapter 7 bankruptcy in a common law state, your husband is likely to keep his car.
 If the car is registered solely in his name, it is not considered part of your bankruptcy and is protected.
 If the car is registered in both names and it is liquidated in a Chapter 7 bankruptcy, the trustee is required to protect your husband's share of the proceeds.
 That might be a small consolation if he loses his car, but at least he'll get his share in cash, which is more than he would get in a community property state.